ajkessel/ttspod/README.md

 * OpenAI (paid, requires an API key)
 * Eleven (limited free version, requires an API key)

 If you are using Whisper to generate speech locally, you may need to pull a more recent pytorch build to leverage your GPU.
 See [the PyTorch website](https://pytorch.org/get-started/locally/) for instructions on installing torch and torchaudio with pip for your specific hardware and operating system.
+It seems to run reasonably fast on Windows or Linux with a GPU but is deathly slow in my MacOS experiments.

 ## Get Started
 This should work on a Linux or MacOS box.